The most beautiful villages near Montpellier

 Afterwards, discover the 11th-century Romanesque church, listed as a Monument Historique, a real architectural gem.
 Its trefoil plan, unique in the Languedoc region, and its cupola topped by a lantern give it a majestic appearance.
 The village has also preserved vestiges of its medieval walls, as well as numerous old houses with stone doors and slate roofs.

 The history of Saint-Martin-de-Londres is closely linked to that of the Abbey of Saint-Guilhem-du-Désert.
 In the 12th century, the Benedictine monks contributed to the village's prosperity by developing agriculture and wine-growing.
+Surrounded by this preserved nature, it is the ideal place to discover the scented plants of the Garrigue.

 Today, Saint-Martin-de-Londres is a peaceful village on the outskirts of Montpellier.
 Its picturesque narrow streets, craftsmen and local produce invite you to stroll and discover.

-Saint Martin de Londres is also the starting point of one of the favorite hiking tours of French people: the Tour from Londres to Bueges !
+Saint Martin de Londres is also the starting point of one of the favorite hiking tours of French people: the Tour from Londres to Bueges!

 Les Matelles, wander through the narrow streets of this pretty medieval village

+Another medieval village, one of the most beautiful I've visited in the area.
 At the foot of the famous Pic Saint-Loup, the charm of Les Matelles lies in its well-preserved medieval character, with narrow streets, stone houses and 14th-century ramparts.

 Today, Les Matelles is home to a number of sites of interest, including the Maison des Consuls, which exhibits archaeological remains, and the church of Saint-Jean-Baptiste, a listed historic monument.